gabrycaos/rust-kv/README.md

 ## 📄 License

-This project is released under the MIT License.
+This project is released under the GNU GENERAL PUBLIC  LICENSE version 3.0.
 See the `LICENSE` file for details.

 ## 👨‍💻 Author